The-Team-Without-A-Name/monopoly/README.md

 -Knowledge of board state including player locations

--Sending game state data to client (including any details such as the player went to Jail, they can roll again, they passed go, etc.)
+-Sending game state data to client

 -Receiving information from clients such as desire to buy property, paying rent, etc.